-Women and men's hair must be clean, neat, trimmed and groomed.
+Hair style and color should present a professional appearance.
+Hair, mustaches, sideburns and beards must be neatly trimmed at all times.
 Long hair must be appropriately pulled back and off the shoulders so as not to interfere with clinical duties or create an infection control risk.
-Colored bows, barrettes and other such ornaments are not to be worn with the uniform.
-All facial hair must be shaped and neatly trimmed; all skin areas must be freshly shaven.
 Students will be fit tested to assure that an N95 respirator is providing adequate protection.
 Modifications to facial hair may be required to assure an appropriate seal.